RENCI-NRIG/X-CITE/newsite/index.md

 the analysis that follows after the fact.

 Below you'll find links to the training modules we have developed.
-These are grouped by general topic into "Themes".
-The first theme is named "Essential Elements" and is, as the name suggests, absolutely critical.
-Make certain you understand the material in that theme before you move on to the others, but once you cross this hurdle you can move through the other themes in any order.
-Some of the Essentials topics may be old hat to you (Python programming, for instance) while other are highly CHESS-specific (Data Collection).
+These are grouped by general topic into themes; the first is named "Essential Elements" and is absolutely critical.
+Make certain you understand the material in that section before you move on to the others, but once you cross this hurdle you can move through the other collections in any order.
+Some of the Essentials topics may be old hat to you (Python programming, for instance) while others are highly CHESS-specific - Data Collection, for instance.

-## Theme 0: Essential Elements
+## Essential Elements

 - XS 100: [Data collection, preparing input parameters, SPEC and CLI][xs100]